 A privacy-focused (and crypto/blockchain-focused) browser built atop Chromium.

-Brave was originally built more as a cryptocurrency/blockchain-focused browser, tied quite closely to the BAT token (Basic Attention Token).
+Brave is a web browser that was originally built more as a cryptocurrency/blockchain-focused browser, tied quite closely to the BAT token (Basic Attention Token).

-The whole premise was that you can get paid in BAT tokens by referring others to use Brave, and just for using Brave.
+The whole premise was that you can get paid in BAT tokens via their Brave rewards program, by referring others to use Brave, and simply using Brave in your day-to-day.
 These tokens could then be used to support creators and websites.

 They are essentially trying to take back control from the traditional ad model, and compensate their users versus selling their data, like that of Chrome.